j39m/zakopane/README.md

 directory.
 (The resourceful or scrappy wielder may find other uses for it - but that's my primary use case.)

+> **NOTE**: This project is free software, a personal project by j39m.
+> However, Google LLC owns the copyright on commits
+> `677a32b167502f6d5092add7f95178e81acf4d5d` and newer.
+This does not
+> impact your ability to use and to hack at this free software; I
+> provide this notice only for attribution purposes.

 ## Usage

 ### `simple-zakopane.sh`